Microsoft EA

 Conducting a thorough inventory and usage review is foundational:

-• Audit Current Licenses: Precisely document every Microsoft license, subscription, and associated services under your EA.
+• Audit Current Licenses: Precisely document every Microsoft license, subscription, and associated service under your EA.

-• Detailed Usage Analysis: Evaluate how extensively each product or service is utilized to identify redundancies or underutilized resources.
+• Detailed Usage Analysis: Evaluate the extent to which each product or service is utilized to identify redundancies or underutilized resources.

 • Identify Gaps: Note any discrepancies or potential compliance risks from licensing shortages or excesses.